Completing the Workplace Profile

 If the employee is neither a graduate nor an apprentice, the cell in this column should be left blank.

-Column G - Employment status
+Column G

-Employment Status' is a mandatory field.
+Employment status is a mandatory field.
 You must categorise employees as full-time (FT), part-time (PT) or casual (CE).
 These values can be selected in the drop-down menu in the cell of column G.

-Full-time (FT) An employee engaged to work the minimum number of hours a week that your organisation defines as full time.
+Full-time (FT)An employee engaged to work the minimum number of hours a week that your organisation defines as full-time.
 Their hours are guaranteed and reasonably predictable.
-Each organisation has different definition of full-time hours.
-Often this will be 37.5, 38 or 40 hours a week.
+Organisations have different definitions of full-time hours, including 37.5, 38 or 40 hours a week.

 Part-time (PT)